shahil1001/ritu/README.md

-# ritu
+# Ritu

-A new Flutter project.
+A fully functional Weather App

-## Getting Started
+## Features

 This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+1)Fetches the realTime Location Wather
+2)error handling
+3)changes the app the accourding to the weather

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)